ember-lifeline/ember-lifeline/tests/dummy/app/templates/docs/debounce-task.md

   reportTime() {
     this.set('time', new Date());
   },

-  willDestroy() {
-    this._super(...arguments);

-    runDisposables(this);
-  },
 });
 ```

 However if the component is destroyed, any pending debounce task will be
 cancelled.

-When importing and using lifeline's functions, **it's imperative that you additionally import and call `runDisposables` during your object's destroy method**.
-This ensures lifeline will correctly dispose of any remaining async work.
-Please see {{docs-link "the runDisposables section" "docs.run-disposables"}} for more information.